actris-cloudnet/cloudnetpy/docs/source/api.rst

-CloudnetPy's high-level APIs provide a simple way to process cloud remote sensing measurements into Cloudnet products, without needing to worry too much about implementation details.
+CloudnetPy's high-level APIs provide a simple way to process cloud remote sensing measurements into Cloudnet products, without needing to worry about implementation details.

-High-level APIs enable users to set up an operational processing system that doesn't require major modifications if the underlaying methods and their implementations change from one software version to another.
+The APIs enable users to set up an operational processing system that doesn't require major modifications if the underlaying methods and their implementations change from one software version to another.

+.. autofunction:: radar.mmclx2nc

 .. autofunction:: categorize.generate_categorize